slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 	Services:
 	Name                               Cluster IP    External IP   Ports          URL
 	slate-dev-jupyter-notebook-alidemo 10.96.150.245 <a-public-ip> 22:30033/TCP   <ip-address>:<port-number>

+Multiple ports will often be listed; the one you want for SSH is the one which maps to the internal port 22.

 Now, ssh into your deployed instance using the username you've chosen in your application configuration file: